 When my husband described Codenames, I wasn’t sure.
 But after we played it once, we were all hooked.

 It’s a pretty simple game.
 You play in teams, which for our family means pairs since there’s four of us.
+(But it’s FANTASTIC for playing with larger groups, too).
 Each game is made up of two rounds.
 In each round, one partner is the clue giver, the other is the guesser.

 You lay out an array of cards, representing the code names of secret agents.
 Each team is trying to identify and ‘contact’ their agents before the other team.
 And everyone wants to avoid the ‘assassin’ card.